Per-listener configuration with

 - Security mode (

-GATEWAY_SECURITY_MODE): defines where authentication and authorization take place - Gateway or Kafka. - Security protocol (
+GATEWAY_SECURITY_MODE): defines where authentication and authorization take place — Gateway or Kafka.
+This applies globally to all listeners. - Security protocol (

-GATEWAY_SECURITY_PROTOCOL): defines how clients communicate and authenticate with Gateway.
+GATEWAY_LISTENER_<NAME>_SECURITY_PROTOCOL): defines how clients communicate and authenticate with a given listener.
+Set this per listener.

 Security mode